 Join the American Nurses Association and the Centers for Disease Control and Prevention for a complimentary webinar on Wednesday, Oct.
 25, at 11 am ET, discussing empowering nurses to protect themselves and their patients by providing real-time infection prevention and control training to U.S. nurses.
-Register for the webinar.

 Upcoming Webinar: Patient, Family, and Staff Support After Obstetric Hemorrhage

 Join the Council on Patient Safety in Women’s Health Care for a complimentary webinar on Tuesday, Oct.
 31, at 1:30 pm ET, to learn about the role of providers and staff related to a patient's mental health and stress status during and after an obstetric hemorrhage.
 The presentation will also provide a framework for communication and actionable steps for support that staff may adapt for use when women in their institutions have an obstetric hemorrhage.
-Register for the webinar.